Panzerschrek/U-00DC-Sprache/source/build_system/README.md

 ## Bürokratie - the Ü build system

-WORK IN PROGRESS!

-Many options and APIs aren't stabilized yet!

 ### About the build system

 The Ü build system is designed to simplify Ü projects building.